li-xin-yi/lctemplates/docs/source/tips.md

 Why?
 Both `**` and `pow` apply a [_fast exponentiation_](https://en.wikipedia.org/wiki/Exponentiation_by_squaring) algorithm in $O(\log n)$.
 When the exponent `n` increases rapidly, they optimize a lot; but when `n=2`, they suffer from the huge _constant factors_ in complexity compared to naively multiplying two `x`s.

 **Example**: [LC2249 Count Lattice Points Inside a Circle, Weekly Contest 290 Q2](https://leetcode.com/contest/weekly-contest-290/problems/count-lattice-points-inside-a-circle/) asks you to enumerate the points in a given space that hava a distance <= some `r` for some `(x,y)` (i.e., in/on a circle from a lists of circle).
-If you stick to `x*x` style to calculate the square, you can even pass the problem in a very straight-forward brute-force way ($O(200\times 200 \times n$) as:
+If you stick to `x*x` style to calculate the square, you can even pass the problem in a very straight-forward brute-force way ($O(200\times 200 \times n)$) as:

 ```py
 class Solution: